hilbix/shacheck/README.md

 - They are from https://haveibeenpwned.com/Passwords
 - Please note that these files are very big, please do not unneccessarily download them.
+  - Instead please use the [Torrent](https://www.troyhunt.com/heres-1-4-billion-records-from-have-i-been-pwned-for-you-to-analyse/) and be sure to give back the bandwidth.
 - I am not afiliated with haveibeenpwned nor Troy Hunt.
 But I highly appreciate his work!
 Thank you very much!